| Title: | Bayesian Meta-Analysis with Publications Bias and P-Hacking |

 The effect size distribution for the publication selection model is not normal, but has itself been selected for.
 These functions assume a normal underlying effect size distribution and one-sided selection on the effects.

-gives the density, psnorm
+dsnorm gives the density, psnorm gives the distribution

-function, and rsnorm
+function, and rsnorm generates random deviates.

 Hedges, Larry V. "Modeling publication selection effects in meta-analysis."
 Statistical Science (1992): 246-255.